coreyasmith/sitecore-custom-timeline-eras/README.md

-# 💹 Custom Timeline Era
+# 💹 Custom Timeline Eras

-This project demonstrates how to trigger outcomes and display custom outcomes as eras on the Experience Profile Timeline in Sitecore.
+This project demonstrates how to trigger outcomes and display custom outcomes as eras on the Experience Profile timeline in Sitecore.

 ## 💼 Prerequisites